How do you get the horse to stretch in the lunge?

 Work in hand can be an extremely effective way of teaching the horse to stretch.
 If you have trouble getting the horse to stretch in the lunge, then I would recommend starting the horse in hand.

 This video shows our four horses being worked in hand.

 I like to start older trained horses in hand and then lunge later.
 Young horses who have not been trained, I would rather start in the lunge.

 One last thing I want to draw attention to is the rhythm.
 Watch the horse's rhythm.
 How does it look when it stretches and how does it look when its not?

 Keep an eye on how the rhythm changes depending on how fast or how slow the horse is moving.

 You want the horse to work actively.
 If it does not, it will not step under the center of gravity.

-If the horse starts to run, go too strongly, then it will put too much weight on the forehand.
+If the horse starts to run, go too strong, then it will put too much weight on the front.
 The rhythm will now be shortened.
-The movement gets rushed.
+The movement becomes rushed and rushed.

 Train your eye

 You have to train your eye for what is right and wrong.
-The first time you see your horse stretching really deep while working actively forward, you will be surprised.
-Most people will think "wouw can my horse move like that" that's what you're looking for in everything you do.
+The first time you see your horse stretch really deep while working it out, you will be amazed.
+Most people will think “wouw can my horse move like that” that is what you are looking for in everything you do.